sreecharitha07/NASSCOM-SOC/README.md

 ![image](https://github.com/user-attachments/assets/e88bf39c-57af-427c-bff8-07e0edb91f47)

-### Task - 7: To Implement floorplan,placemet,cts(Clock tree synthesis) after fixing the timing and rewriting the verilog file
+### Task - 8: To Implement floorplan,placemet,cts(Clock tree synthesis) after fixing the timing and rewriting the verilog file

+**The Steps are as follows:**

 Step 1: Invoke docker and overwrite the design